imagen2/imagen_sftp_downloader/README.md

 # sftp_downloader

-This code helps to download IMAGEN data via sftp.
+This code may help to download IMAGEN data via sftp.
 You need to....
-* ...have login credentials given in a file secret.py (use secret_template.py to create it.)
+* ...have login credentials and enter these into the file secret.py (use secret_template.py to create it.)
 Caution: never push the file with your login credentials to a public github repository
-* ...know what you want to download, look at the folder structure
+* ...know what you want to download, look at the folder structure using an sftp browser before using this script

 ### Prerequisites
 * Python 3 (tested with 3.7)